idfive/Developer-Documentation/docs/back-end/wordpress/wordpress.md

 # WordPress

-WordPress is a popular content management system used by idfive for various client projects.
+WordPress is used for content-focused websites and smaller-scale projects at idfive.
 This section contains comprehensive documentation for WordPress development, customization, and maintenance.

+## Overview

+WordPress serves as idfive's content management system for:

+- Content-focused websites with simpler requirements
+- Smaller-scale projects with limited custom development needs
+- Sites requiring rapid deployment and easy content management
+- Projects where extensive custom functionality is not required

+For enterprise-level sites with complex requirements, consider [Drupal](/docs/back-end/drupal) instead.

+## Platform Considerations

+WordPress development at idfive focuses on:

+- **Theme Development**: Custom themes following WordPress best practices
+- **Plugin Management**: Careful selection and maintenance of plugins
+- **Security**: Implementing security hardening and monitoring
+- **Performance**: Optimization for speed and scalability
+- **Maintenance**: Regular updates and backup procedures

 ## Quick Navigation